 We, as parents, will support our children’s learning in the following ways:

-· Being in a partnership with the teacher, supporting the way they run their class.
+- Being in a partnership with the teacher, supporting my child in achieving his/her academic goals

-· Staying informed about my child’s education and communicating with the school by promptly reading all notices from the school or the school district either received by my child or by mail and responding promptly, as appropriate.
+- Staying informed about my child’s education and communicating with the school by promptly reading all notices from the school or the school district either received by my child or by mail and responding, as appropriate

-· Serving, to the extent possible on parental involvement committees.
+- Serving, to the extent possible, on advisory groups, such as Title 1 advisory committees and parental involvement committees.

 We, as students, will share the responsibility to improve our academic achievement and achieve the State’s high standards.
 Specifically, we will:

-· Read at least 30 minutes every day outside of school time.
+- Read at least 20 minutes every day outside of school

-· Try to do our best, in all that we do, including work and behavior, and to ask for help when needed.
+- Try to do our best, in all we do, including work and behavior, and to ask for help when needed.

 ________________________ _________________________ ______________________